Social work is a versatile degree with a strong outlook for employment opportunities, job growth, career satisfaction, and earnings.

 Finally, social work is a licensed profession.
 Students graduating with a bachelor’s degree in social work will apply for Licensed Social Worker (LSW) credentials through their state’s board of social work upon graduation.
 This means that the profession is protected by the highest standards of professionalism, values, and ethics.
 Because of this, social work has earned its place as one of the most important licensed health care professions.
 Through licensure, employers can count on social workers to bring integrity, understanding of the dignity and worth of the person and the importance of human relationships, a value of service, and a heart for social justice to their work.

-The BSW is not our only program offering either, as we have a minor in Chemical Dependency, certificates in Alcohol and Drug Counseling and School Social Work Preparation & Licensure and a handful of graduate courses for those looking to round out their studies.
+The BSW is not our only program offering either, as we have a minor in Addictions, certificate in Alcohol and Drug Counseling and School Social Work Preparation & Licensure and a handful of graduate courses for those looking to round out their studies.